CAIS Sports, Media and Entertainment Fund

 The material contained herein may not be reproduced, shown or otherwise communicated or quoted to members of the public, nor used in written form as sales material.
 The material presented herein is subject to change and should not be construed as impartial investment research or analysis.

-CAIS Advisors is an investment advisor registered with the U.S. Securities and Exchange Commission.
+CAIS Advisors LLC ("CAIS Advisors", the "Firm") is an investment advisor registered with the U.S. Securities and Exchange Commission.
 Registration does not imply a certain level of skill or training.
-More information about CAIS Advisors, including its investment strategies, fees, and objectives, are fully described in the Firm’s Form ADV Part 2, which is available by calling (212) 300-9355, or by visiting the Investment Adviser Public Disclosure website, available at https://adviserinfo.sec.gov/.
+More information about CAIS Advisors, including its investment strategies, fees, and objectives, are fully described in the Firm's Form ADV Part 2, which is available by calling (212) 300-9355, or by visiting the Investment Adviser Public Disclosure website, available at https://adviserinfo.sec.gov/.

 An investment in the Fund could result in a partial or complete loss of principal investment.

 Statements contained in this presentation are based on current (unless otherwise noted) expectations, estimates, projections, opinions and beliefs of CAIS Advisors on the date this presentation was created.
 Such statements involve known and unknown risks and uncertainties, and undue reliance should not be placed thereon.
 In addition, some of the items discussed in this presentation include forward looking statements.
-CAIS Advisors has tried to identify forward looking statements by use of terminology such as “may”, “will”, “should”, “could”, “would”, “potential”, “continue”, “expects”, “anticipates”, “future”, “intends”, “plans”, “believes”, “estimates” and similarly situated expressions.
-Please be advised that forward looking statements are subject to a number of risks and uncertainties, some of which are beyond the control of CAIS Advisors and its affiliated entities, including among other things, the risks listed in the Funds prospectus.
-Actual results, performance and opportunities could differ materially from those expressed in or implied by the forward looking statements.
+CAIS Advisors has tried to identify forward looking statements by use of terminology such as “may”, “will”, “should”, “could”, “would, “potential”, “continue”, “expects”, “anticipates”, “future”, “intends”, “plans”, “believes”, “estimates” and similarly situated expressions.
+Please be advised that forward looking statements are subject to a number of risks and uncertainties, some of which are beyond the control of CAIS Advisors and its affiliated entities, including among other things, the risks listed in the Fund’s prospectus.
+Actual results, performance and opportunities could differ materially from those expressed in or implied by the forwarding looking statements.
 Undue reliance should not be placed on forward looking statements.
 CAIS Advisors and its affiliated entities undertake no obligation to update or revise any forward looking statements, whether as a result of new information, future events, or otherwise.

 SUMMARY OF CERTAIN RISK FACTORS